If you’re reading this, you’ll probably already know that running a business isn’t a walk in the park, even at the very best of times.

 There are plenty of different routes here are a number of routes you can take to acquire emergency funding.

 We’ve put together an extensive list in our article Grants, startup loans and freebies: financial help for your business.
 During the Covid crisis, you should also consider whether your business could apply for a Coronavirus Bounce Back Loan or any of the other support available to businesses such as the Coronavirus Job Retention Scheme or the Self Employed Income Support Scheme.
-Our Covid-19 Hub is always up to date with the latest support.

 Making the Most of Your Time